gcoxdev/Chess-Trainer/README.md

 # Chess Trainer

-This project was created by OpenAI Codex 5.3.
+This project was created using OpenAI Codex 5.3 with some friendly human guidance.

 Chess Trainer is a React + Vite application for practicing chess in multiple training modes with Stockfish-powered analysis and guided opening line study.